HubRise/website/APPS-TEMPLATE/en/map-ref-codes.md

 ## Payment Methods

 Payment methods in HubRise correspond to ... in SOLUTION.
-To find the ref code of a payment methods, follow these steps: ...
+To find the ref code of a payment method, follow these steps: ...

 ## Service Types